 From a single after-divorce mediation session to help you take the first steps along your new path as an individual, to multiple mediator meetings and related services that help you throughout your new journey, we are here for you.

-We believe that separation – whether by divorce, civil partnership dissolution or from an unmarried partner – should not leave anyone feeling isolated and alone, when there are professionals waiting to help you and new friends waiting to meet you.
+We believe that separation – whether by divorce, civil partnership dissolution or from an unmarried partner – should not leave anyone feeling isolated and alone when there are professionals ready to help and new friendships waiting to be made.

-But everyone can benefit from a second opinion and some independent advice at times, and that’s what we aim to provide from the biggest issues like after-divorce child custody and re-entering the world of work, to the ‘small stuff’ like evening classes and interest groups.
+Ultimately, everyone can benefit from a second opinion and some independent advice at times, and that’s what we aim to provide, from the biggest issues like after-divorce child custody and re-entering the world of work, to the ‘small stuff’ like evening classes and interest groups.

-Our caring and experienced team welcomes all enquiries, so whatever part of your new life you feel uncertain about, Marcia Mediation are here to help provide you with some added confidence for the future.
+Our caring and experienced team welcome all enquiries, so whatever part of your new life you feel uncertain about, Marcia Mediation are here to provide you with some added confidence for the future.